seagoingalex/wheel-of-boredom/README.md

 >> This creates a visually appealing way to help folks bored during quarantine to quickly come up with activities to fill their day.

 Core features of our MVP
-- Build the wheel with HTML / CSS styling, using similar projects for reference: https://workshops.hackclub.com/spinning_wheel/
 - Populate the wheel’s tiles with random activities from the API: https://www.boredapi.com/
 >> STRETCH GOAL: Filter the activities populated on the wheel by filtering the activity type…alongside potentially other filters!
 - Return an alert with the activity and its respective details.